mix-php/mix/src/vega/README_EN.md

 })->methods('GET');
 ```

-Configure the global middleware, it will be executed even if the route is not matched
+Configure the global middleware

-- Global middleware
+- Global middleware: it will be executed even if the route is not matched

 ```php
 $vega = new Mix\Vega\Engine();